imabderrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission to the owner of the file hello
 - **6-multiple_permissions**
 This script adds some permissions to the file hello
+- **7-everybody
+This script adds execution permission to all users to the file hello